What’s a Good Email Open Rate and How You Can Improve Yours

 For a better benchmark to measure against, you’ll probably want to narrow your scope to the average open rates for your particular industry.

-5 Steps to Benchmark Your Open Rates
+5 Steps to Measure Your Open Rates

 Step 2: Establish Your Average Open Rate